Among Top in Mid-Sized School Divisions

-Charlottesville City Schools has been nationally honored for integrating technology in support of innovative curriculum and improved student learning.
-The Center for Digital Education (CDE) ranked Charlottesville as top-10 winner (#5 among mid-sized divisions) in its 2016-17 Digital School Districts Survey Awards.
+Charlottesville City Schools has been nationally honored for integrating technology in support of innovative curriculum by the Center for Digital Education (CDE) in its 2017-18 Digital School Districts Survey Awards.
+This is the second year in a row that the division has received this recognition.

 “We are proud to be recognized for our innovative work,” notes Dr. Rosa S. Atkins, Superintendent.
 “We know that the current and future marketplace will reward citizens who are adept in coding and other STEM skills.
 We are preparing our students for that future.”